Join the Griffin's Guide HUNTING newsletter

 - All crossbows should have a working safety.

-- It is unlawful to have a loaded crossbow in, on or leaning against any vehicle.
-An unloaded crossbow (a cocked crossbow without a bolt or arrow in the firing position) may be in, on or leading against a vehicle.
+- It is unlawful to have a loaded crossbow in, on or leaning against a vehicle.
+A loaded crossbow is one that is cocked AND has an arrow or bolt in the firing position.

 Regulations Pertaining to Both Vertical Bows and Crossbows

 - Arrows used for deer or bear hunting must have a sharpened broadhead with metal points and a minimum width of 7⁄8 of an inch.